Yung-Beef/subsocial-docs/docs/faq/Overview.md

 ### My transactions fail

-In most cases, reloading a page of the Subsocial web dApp should solve your problem.
+In most cases, reloading a page of the Subsocial web dapp should solve your problem.
 If you are still having trouble with sending transactions (when following a space, creating a post or a comment, upvoting, etc.), report it to one of our [official chats](/docs/faq/overview#what-are-the-official-social-links) (preferably main chat in English).

 ## What are the official social links?